UrsZeidler/smart-contract-examples/javaExample/README.md

 ## java generation example

 This is a simple example how to model and use the generated java code of [uml2solidity](https://github.com/UrsZeidler/uml2solidity).
-The java code uses the [eth-contract-api](https://github.com/adridadou/eth-contract-api) to access the contract code.
+The java code uses the [eth-contract-api](https://github.com/adridadou/eth-contract-api) to access the smart contract on the blockchain.
 A detailed description for the generated code is [here](https://github.com/UrsZeidler/uml2solidity/wiki/JavaCode).

 The _de.urszeidler.ethereum.javaExamples.contracts_ package contains the generated interfaces and the tests describes how to use them.

-Lookup the [interfaces](https://github.com/UrsZeidler/smart-contract-examples/tree/master/javaExample/src/main/java/de/urszeidler/ethereum/javaExamples/contracts) and the [test code](https://github.com/UrsZeidler/smart-contract-examples/tree/master/javaExample/src/test/java/de/urszeidler/ethereum/javaExamples/contracts) in the repository.
+Lookup the [interfaces](https://github.com/UrsZeidler/smart-contract-examples/tree/master/javaExample/src/main/java/de/urszeidler/ethereum/javaExamples/contracts) the [tests](https://github.com/UrsZeidler/smart-contract-examples/tree/master/javaExample/src/test/java/de/urszeidler/ethereum/javaExamples/contracts) and the [solidity code](https://github.com/UrsZeidler/smart-contract-examples/blob/master/javaExample/src/main/resources/contracts/contracts.sol) in the repository.

 #### toc